 This Is How We Do It: One Day in the Lives of Seven Kids from around the World by Matt Lamothe

-Flowering Minds‘s loves this book too: “In this wonderful non-fiction book, we get to peek into the lives of seven kids from around the world and see how different and similar they lives are.”
+Flowering Minds‘s loves this book too: “In this wonderful non-fiction book, we get to peek into the lives of seven kids from around the world and see how different and similar their lives are.”
 I was both struck by the beautiful illustrations and the information that includes what each child eats using their native words which can be looked up in the glossary in the back.
 She noticed that “all the families are nuclear – mother, father, kids.
 In many parts of the world, families will include a grandparent, great-grandparent, aunt, uncle all living under a single roof.
 I feel that the opportunity to show diversity in families was lost.”
 I think that’s a great point.
 Darshana has further resources for those who want to compare and contrast or do a book extension such as cooking a recipe from the book.

 I would also suggest What The World Eats which I think is fascinating.
 It shows the groceries that a family eats in the course of a week.
 Not only do you see the groceries each family uses for the week’s meals but also the members of each family. [nonfiction picture book, ages 5 and up]